meelgroup/approxmc/README.md

 # ApproxMC4: Approximate Model Counter
 ApproxMCv4 is a state-of-the-art approximate model counter utilizing an improved version of CryptoMiniSat to give approximate model counts to problems of size and complexity that were not possible before.

 This work is by Kuldeep Meel, Stephan Gocht, and Mate Soos, as [published in AAAI-19](https://www.comp.nus.edu.sg/~meel/Papers/aaai19-sm.pdf) and [in CAV2020](https://www.comp.nus.edu.sg/~meel/Papers/cav20-sgm.pdf).
 A large part of the work is in CryptoMiniSat [here](https://github.com/msoos/cryptominisat).
+AAAI19 paper GIT revisions are as follows, AppMC: `2996841d457bf372`, CMS: `e440d535cb45007`.
 CAV20 paper GIT revisions are as follows, AppMC `c51fa3bbac4`, CMS: `30dc420ff7a6d5`.

 ApproxMC handles CNF formulas and performs approximate counting.